Back to blog

 Conversion SignalsHigh-intent events accumulated over time

-Multi-Signal Scoring Architecture
+Multi-Signal Scoring

 Each score combines weighted signals from multiple data sources.
 Our Churn Probability Index uses a 9-component ensemble, a design informed by research showing that ensemble approaches consistently outperform single-signal models: